IgorNosach25/commute-range/README.md

 The problem is to find out all reachable cities from another one.

-Input data is a cityName - from start searching and the range - defines a distance from this city.
+Input data are a cityName - from start searching and the range - defines a distance from this city.

 The resulst should be a list that contains all reachable cities.